Steve-Greene/CV/README.md

 Welcome to my CV repository 👋

-I’m a global B2B marketing leader with 20+ years experience driving growth through partner ecosystems, go-to-market strategy, and innovation at the intersection of technology and business.
-My focus is on translating complex ideas into clear, scalable programs that deliver measurable results.
+I’m a global B2B marketing leader with 20+ years experience driving growth through partner ecosystems, go-to-market strategy, creating ideas that sell and delivering excellence in execution.
+My focus is on translating strategic ideas into differentiating, scalable programs that deliver measurable results.

 ### What I Bring
 - **B2B marketing leadership** across a broad cross-section of enterprise industries and verticals, with proven ability to drive pipeline growth and revenue impact